scratchfoundation/scratch-vm/README.md

 vm.runtime.start();
 ```
 ## Development Server and Playground
-This Requires:
-    On Linux:
-        Make
-        NodeJS
-    On Windows:
-        NodeJS
+This requires NodeJS to be installed.

 For convenience, we've included a development server with the VM.
 This is useful because the VM can take advantage of executing in a WebWorker, which is not permitted in a local file.